skat/rsu-b2b-sample-client-java/README.md

 1. Submit a new VAT return
-    *  Use the ModtagMomsangivelseForeloebig service exactly as with a normal return.
+    *  Use the **ModtagMomsangivelseForeloebig** service exactly as with a initial VAT return.
     *  Make sure to specify the exact same period (e.g. 2018-01-01 to 2018-03-31) as in the previously approved return.